lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Introduction

-When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include evidence of the security properties of its environments in which the private keys are stored in that request.
+When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence of the security properties of its environments in which the private keys are stored in that request.
-This evidence can be appraised by authoritative entities, such as a Registration Authority (RA) or a CA as part of validating an incoming certificate request against given certificate policies.
+This Evidence can be appraised by authoritative entities, such as a Registration Authority (RA) or a CA as part of validating an incoming certificate request against given certificate policies.
 This specification provides two newly defined attributes that allow for conveyance of remote attestation payload in Certificate Requests (CSR) in either PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}}.

-As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitutes evidence about its running environment.
+As outlined in the RATS Architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitutes Evidence about its running environment.
-The term "attestation" is intentionally not defined in RFC 9334, but it is often taken to mean the activity of producing and appraising remote attestation evidence.
+The term "attestation" is intentionally not defined in RFC 9334, but it is often taken to mean the activity of producing and appraising remote attestation Evidence.
-A Relying Party may consult that evidence -- or an attestation result produced by a verifier that has appraised the evidence -- in making policy decisions about the trustworthiness of the target environment being attested. {{architecture}} overviews how the various roles in the RATS architecture map to a certificate requester and a CA/RA.
+A Relying Party may consult that Evidence -- or an Attestation Result produced by a Verifier that has appraised the Evidence -- in making policy decisions about the trustworthiness of the target environment being assessed via appraisal of Evidence. {{architecture}} provides the basis to illustrate in this document how the various roles in the RATS architecture map to a certificate requester and a CA/RA.

 At the time of writing, several standard and several proprietary attestation technologies are in use.
 This specification thereby is intended to as technology-agnostic as it is feasible with respect to implemented remote attestation technologies.
-This specification focuses on the transport of evidence via CSR while making minimal assumptions about content or format of the transported evidence.
+This specification focuses on the transport of Evidence via CSR while making minimal assumptions about content or format of the transported Evidence.

-Conveyance of sets of certificates used for validation of evidence.
-These certificates typically contain one or more certification paths rooted in a device manufacture trust anchor and the leaf certificate being on the device in question; the latter is the Attestation Key that signs the evidence statement.
+Conveyance of sets of certificates used for validation of Evidence.
+These certificates typically contain one or more certification paths rooted in a device manufacture trust anchor and the leaf certificate being on the device in question; the latter is the Attestation Key that signs the Evidence statement.

 This document specifies two ATTRIBUTE/Attribute definitions.
-The first Attribute may be used to carry a set of certificates or public keys that may be required to validate signed evidence.
-The second Attribute carries a structure that may be used to convey evidence.
+The first Attribute may be used to carry a set of certificates or public keys that may be required to validate signed Evidence.
+The second Attribute carries a structure that may be used to convey Evidence.

-A CSR may contain one or more evidence payloads, for example evidence asserting the storage properties of a private key as well evidence asserting firmware version and other general properties of the device, or evidence signed via certification paths.
+A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence asserting firmware version and other general properties of the device, or Evidence signed via certification paths.

-With these attributes, additional information about whether to issue a certificate and what information to populate into the certificate is available to an RA or CA. The scope of this document is, however, limited to the conveyance of evidence within CSR.
-The exact format of the evidence being conveyed is defined in various standard and proprietary specifications.
+With these attributes, additional information about whether to issue a certificate and what information to populate into the certificate is available to an RA or CA. The scope of this document is, however, limited to the conveyance of Evidence within CSR.
+The exact format of the Evidence being conveyed is defined in various standard and proprietary specifications.

 # Conventions and Definitions